Rural Interests

 There are also stands selling and offering advice on equipment such as log splitters and wood chippers as well as vegetation and arboreal services.

-NEW Home and Heritage Area
+Home and Heritage Area

-This brand-new area will celebrate rural crafts, heritage preservation, alongside traditional and artisan skills.
-There will be a focus on listed building conservation.
-Watch live demonstrations, such as stone carving, timber framing, decorative plastering, thatching, blacksmithing and chat to experts sharing tips and insights.
+This brand-new area at the 2025 show celebrates rural crafts, heritage preservation, alongside traditional and artisan skills.
+There is a focus on listed building conservation and it offers visitors the chance to watch live demonstrations, such as stone carving, timber framing, decorative plastering, thatching, blacksmithing and chat to experts sharing tips and insights.
+There is also be a timetable of talks throughout the day.

-The exhibitors in this area will include:
+The exhibitors in this area in 2025 included:

 Rural Crafters